Need a ride to the store? Work? Baseball practice? College? Auto repair? We've got options for you!

 The South-West route will run from Walmart south through the McKay, Sherwood and South Hill neighborhoods.
 Stops will include St. Anthony hospital, Southgate Medical Center and the St. Anthony’s physical therapy office.

 Please see the route map and bus stop times on this website.
-Each one way ride will cost $1.
-Exact fare is requested as drivers may not have access to change.
 Route deviation requests up to half a mile off the route and “Flag Stops” require a 24 hour advance phone notice Monday through Friday during open dispatch hours. (“Flag Stops” are designated stops that are not stopped at daily without an advance notice request.
 Flag stops include the Airport and Grecian Heights.)
 The dispatch phone line number is 541-276-6476 and is available between 8 am and 5 pm Monday through Friday.

+Let'er Bus is free of charge.
 Riders must be at least 9 years old to ride alone.
-Riders age 8 and younger can ride free but must be accompanied with a paid fare older companion rider.
+Riders age 8 and younger must be accompanied with an older companion rider.
 Intoxicated riders will not be allowed to board the bus for the safety of others.
 The bus is ADA compliant for wheelchair service and a bike rake is available for the bike rider to load their own bike.
 Bus riders must be able to keep personal belongings out of the bus aisle and within their own seat space.

 Senior and Disabled Taxi Ticket Voucher Program